Stat-Cook/deident/paper.md

 community hence requires a simple toolbox for the application of several common ‘data masking transforms’ implemented in an open source language.

-This implementation of the “deident” methods is in R, chosen due to the increased adoption of open source software into the working practices of the NHS (driven by the growth on the NHS-R community and similar groups).
+This implementation of the `deident` methods is in R, chosen due to the increased adoption of open source software into the working practices of the NHS (driven by the growth on the NHS-R community and similar groups).
 However, the underlying specification, and implementation of